radius-project/docs/docs/content/tutorials/new-app/index.md

    rad deploy app.bicep
    ```

-   You should see your application deployed:
+   You should see your application resource deployed:

    ```
    Building .\app.bicep...